 After the balance sheet date, there have been multiple significant storm events that have impacted the Far North District, one each in July & August 2022 and January 2023, and Cyclone Gabrielle in February 2023.
 Significant rainfall fell in the region, causing widespread damage and disruption to the road network.
 The 2022 storm events resulted in State Highway 1 through the Mangamuka Gorge and West Coast Road near Kohukohu being closed indefinitely.
-The alternative route for State Highway 1 is State Highway 10 through Kāeo which is adding extra pressure and traffic to that route.
+The alternative route for State Highway 1 is State Highway 10 through Kaeo which is adding extra pressure and traffic to that route.
 Cyclone Gabrielle delivered even more rainfall and severe winds, causing power outages and property damage and a state of emergency to be declared, not just within the Far North District but nationally, its impact highlighting how fragile the main roading options in and out of the district are.
-Council is seeking investment from Central Government to help towards repair costs and to also investigate permanent suitable alternative routes.
+Council is requesting government to investigate permanent suitable alternative routes.
+The financial impact of the damage is yet to be determined, but Council expects these costs to be significant and is expecting to recover many of these costs through insurance and from central government agencies.